Free World Cup Watch Parties

 A representative from Port Everglades serves as a “Other/Citizen at Large” to represent stakeholders in southeast Florida.
 Read more

-PHOTOS: Our neighbor, Nova Southeastern University is already having great success with nursery-raised corals at their Ocean Campus of the Halmos College of Natural Sciences and Oceanography.
+PHOTOS: Our neighbor, Nova Southeastern University, is already having great success with nursery-raised corals at their Ocean Campus at the Halmos College of Natural Sciences and Oceanography.